em1e/em1e/README.md

 ***

 > [!NOTE]
 > These are some of the rescourses I found while making this profile.
-Read more from [here](https://github.com/em1e/101-for-github-README)!
 <table>
 <td>